Knowing my passion for public speaking my son pointed me in the direction of a Simon Sinek YouTube video.

 Is this an issue isolated to millennials?

-Simon refers to the challenge of ‘instant gratification’ and suggests that millennials can have whatever they want whenever they want it.
-Personally I think he’s missing a very important point.
+Simon Sinek refers to the challenge of ‘instant gratification’.
+He suggests a perception that millennials can have whatever they want whenever they want it.

 In my view, the fact that young people today may be even more impatient is a good thing rather than bad.
 They will be the drivers of change in a world of change.
 When most people think of change they think of the past but change surrounds us in every moment,

-When I started work over 30 years ago I remember feeling extremely impatient and disgruntled as a young man that things were happing around me that just shouldn’t have been happening.
-So much didn’t make sense and it troubled me greatly that it felt so obvious yet others couldn’t see it.
+When I started work many years ago I remember feeling extremely impatient and disgruntled.
+As a young man, things were happening around me that just shouldn’t have been happening.
+The complete opposite was also true.
+There was so much acceptance and complacency for so much in the world that just didn’t feel right.

 As I bypassed my manager she wasn’t best pleased but I made a big difference to the company and luckily the launch of my career.